Project

 #indetical? as an alias for #equal?

-Added by aef (Alexander E. Fischer) over 11 years ago.
-Updated about 6 years ago.
+Added by aef (Alexander E. Fischer) about 12 years ago.
+Updated 9 months ago.

 Status: